Skip to main content

 Kingston is just a 30 minute train journey away from central London.
 Here you can access a wealth of additional libraries and archives, including the British Library.

-In addition to a possible career as a translator and a writer, particular careers may include work in publishing, journalism, advertising and marketing, film, television, radio, arts management, new media, business, teaching and therapeutic fields.
+In addition to a possible career as a writer, particular careers may include work in publishing, journalism, advertising and marketing, film, television, radio, arts management, new media, business, teaching and therapeutic fields.

 Research in English literature and creative writing at Kingston University covers the following areas: